cloudmesh/technologies/chapters/tech/e-science-central.md

 Octave, C#, and JavaScript.

 > "A core set of services are provided for data manipulation, statistic analysis and visualization.
-However, the e-Science Central "Science Platform as a Service" allows developers can upload their own services into the system and share them in a controlled way, as for data." [@fa18-523-68-www-escience-central-about]
+However, the e-Science Central *Science Platform as a Service* allows developers can upload their own services into the system and share them in a controlled way, as for data." [@fa18-523-68-www-escience-central-about]

 After running a workflow, users can see the results in a web browser and store